 by Shane Lewis 16 August '19

-New Anti-Money Laundering Obligations to be Imposed on EU Art Businesses
+New Anti-Money Laundering Obligations to be Imposed on Art Businesses

-What this presumes in practice is that any individual or company involved in the sale of works of art valued at or above EUR 10,000 (whether trading directly or acting as intermediary) will need to conduct customer due diligence when establishing a business relationship or carrying out an occasional transaction that amounts to or above EUR 10,000, whether in cash or any other means.
+Any individual or company involved in the sale of works of art valued at or above EUR 10,000 will need to conduct customer due diligence when establishing a business relationship or carrying out an occasional transaction, whether in cash or any other means.